shivalikorgaonkar/election-blog/content/note/2024-11-03-election-blog-9-final-prediction/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-10-1.png" width="672" />

 **My final model shows that Kamala Harris will defeat Donald Trump**.
-As I've emphasized throughout the past nine weeks, I don't think this election will be a landslide victory, so I am not completely confident in the results I have come to, since they give Harris a strong upperhand.
+As I've emphasized throughout the past nine weeks, I don't think this election will be a landslide victory, so I am not completely confident in the results I have come to, since they give Harris a strong upper hand.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-11-1.png" width="672" />